 Unit potential point charges emit a spherically expanding potential.
-Spheres are characterized by their origin and their radius.
+Spheres are characterized by their time and space origin from which we can calculate their radius.
+The velocity of the emitter is also used to calculate the gradient of the potential sphere.

 To facilitate our geometry we can use r and it’s related symbol family as first class symbols with well defined meanings.